gaehlerm/SoftwareEngineering/README.md

 However, all the time you have to stay in close contact with a domain expert.
 Under no circumstances you should make changes that contradict what he says.

+Deep domain models cannot be planned in a waterfall manner.
+They have to evolve over time.
+They only emerge from deeper insight that is gained over time.
+It has to be refactored toward deeper insight.

+## Domain boundaries

+As your code base grows, it becomes more and more difficult to keep working with a single domain model.
+There are processes that tend to tear the domain model apart.
+An object may have very different properties, depending on what part of the code you are working on.
+For example a `user` has different properties in the payment domain than in the GUI domain.
+There is the desire to keep working on a unified model for the whole code base, but at the same time there are forces acting on the code to tear the model into smaller pieces.
+Of course it would be preferable to have a single domain model for the whole code base, but this is not a requirement for good code.
+You may have several different models, depending on which part of the code you are working on.
+The only question is: how do you deal with the different models?

+### Bounded Context

+A bounded context is everything within a boundary.
+Typically a domain domain model corresponds to a bounded context, the boundary is an interface.
+Bounded contexts are important as they separate some problems from the enterprise wide code base.
+One example of a bounded context is the `Math` library.
+The things used in this library may be used elsewhere as well, but `sin`, `cos`, etc. have a very distinct and well defined meaning within this bounded context.

+Typically domain models consists of one or many bounded contexts.
+All the problems mentioned so far for the models are true for the bounded contexts as well.

+### Unified model

+The attempt to keep the model unified is the most obvious one.
+Though it is hard to keep up the required level of communication to maintain this state.
+A good way to enforce this communication is continuous integration.
+This forces the team to merge often and early and therefore differences between the model and the actual code become apparent early.
+The automated tests enforce the behavior of the model and warn the developers if they are inadvertedly changing it.

+On the other hand working on a unified model is not always possible as for bigger project the forces tearing the single model apart become too big.
+In an entreprice scale software it is simply not possible to work in a single model.
+The different requirements to the code become too big.

+### Context map

+A context map is important when a model is split up in two parts.
+Both parts are now bounded contexts.
+They are individual domain models with a clearly defined boundary.
+You'll need a translation map to convert one model to the other.
+The translation map is similar to an adapter pattern.
+It converts one inteface the other one.

+### Shared kernel

+Two bounded contexts may share a common sub-context.
+This is usually the domain core that is used by several different domain models.
+Having a shared domain core means that all involved models have to pay attention that the domain core is always in sync.
+This can be done by the CI.
+Additionally it takes quite some communication between the teams or else the core domain may get fragmented.

+The models involved with a shared context may be seen as

+### Anticorruption layer

+### Separate ways

+Sometimes the overhead of keeping models together simply becomes too big and it turns out that it is no longer useful to work together.
+It is no longer worth the effort.
+There is only very little overlap between the two models and cutting them apart is not such a big deal.

+### Conformist

+### Developer Client relationship

+The model is split into two parts and one development team is relying on the model of the other team.
+If the upstream team (developer) is willing to cooperate (for financial or political reasons), the two teams can go into a developer client relationship where the downstream team (client) can order features that the upstream team will implement.

 ## Building blocks of DDD

+// I really need to look at this again.
+Especially the part with all the IDs is not yet clear to me.

 In the book Domain-Driven Design, Eric Evans also introduced the terms of entities, value objects and aggregates.
 These are different models to distinguish between different objects with different properties.
 Generally the building blocks of a domain-driven design are implemented in object oriented design.
 In most cases this is the easiest choice to model the functionality of the building blocks.
 However, other programming paradigms may be chosen as well.